 If you don’t have fixtures – or yours were so outdated like mine then you should check out my latest post on choosing the right fixtures for your bath!

-After the first coat of white paint, I realized that the paint stuck out like a sore thumb.
+After the first coat of white paint in my bathroom, I realized that the color stuck out like a sore thumb.
 You see, all of the other elements in my bathroom are a light tan.
 I didn’t notice this until the first coat of white paint was up and the contrast was very obvious.
 Sometimes you can follow all the steps on your design plan and it doesn’t work out.
-There just isn’t money in the budget to change the light beige toilet, shower surround, and tub to new whites ones so… instead I’m going to repaint the walls.
+There just isn’t money in the budget to change the light beige toilet, shower surround, and tub to new whites ones so… instead I’m going to repaint the bathroom walls.
 The walls were a dark beige color before I painted them a bright white.
 My plan now is to mix white paint with a light tan paint I have and mix it until it’s a creamy neutral with a hint of tan to it.
 That way it doesn’t clash with the other tan elements in the bathroom.
 Now that brings me to another problem I have in this bathroom.
 I don’t have an exhaust fan and mold can grow easily on the ceiling.
 I need to deep clean this bathroom before I paint over my ceiling – but I’m not a fan of using bleach.
 It can be tough to fight mold and other bathroom germs without it.
 But I’ve rounded up some cleaning hacks that don’t require bleach that will leave your bathroom sparkling!

 Baking soda is an excellent cleaning agent.
 It can create an awesome paste that will cut through mold, mildew, and tub grime.
 If you mix it with equal parts peroxide and let the paste sit in your tube it will wipe away shiny and clean after just a few minutes.

 Vinegar is great for disinfecting as well.
 I like to Mix 1 cup white vinegar and ½ cup lemon juice in a spray bottle and spray it all over my tub.
 Let it sit for 10 minutes, then sprinkle baking soda on top.
 Let it sit for another 10 minutes and wipe it clean.
 Seriously, your tub will sparkle!
 You can also pour a half cup of vinegar into your toilet and let it sit for about 20 minutes.
-It seriously cleans the bowl without needing a toilet brush.
+It for sure cleans the bowl without needing a toilet brush.
 Just flush it down and your toilet will be sparkly and clean!
 Vinegar also works great to mop those bathroom floors!
 Just add a ½ cup of white distilled vinegar to a half-gallon of warm water.

 Ok- This is probably my favorite hack because it doesn’t necessarily pertain to just bathroom cleaning.
 I literally use Castile soap for everything!
 Castile Soap comes concentrated so you have to dilute it.
 Just a couple tablespoons of Castile soap in a spray bottle of water makes a perfect disinfecting spay!
 Want even more cleaning power?
 Use this spray to get rid of tub mildew and then sprinkle on baking soda and let sit.
 Seriously, the mildew wipes away!